WebDevSiDotCom/WebDevSiDotCom/README.md

-Hi, I'm Web Dev Si
+Hi 👋 I'm Web Dev Si,

 I am a software developer with a passion for creating beautiful, functional, and responsive websites.

+My skills include:
+✔️ HTML
+✔️ CSS
+✔️ JavaScript
+✔️ React
+✔️ Jest
+✔️ TypeScript
+✔️ Angular
+✔️ SQL
-My skills include: HTML, CSS, JavaScript, React, TypeScript, Angular, SQL, Python, and many more!
+✔️ Python, and many more!

-I am always looking to expand my knowledge and improve my skills, I am currently learning GraphQL.
+I am always looking to expand my knowledge and improve my skills, I am currently exploring GraphQL.

 Feel free to take a look at my projects and let me know what you think!